StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Preliminaries and Motivations

 \mysubsubsection{Current solutions} Existing solutions can be broadly classified into three categories based on how they regulate or tolerate staleness.

 (1) \textit{\textbf{Strict staleness control.}} The first category, exemplified by VeRL-Async~\cite{verl_async_doc}, AReaL~\cite{areal}, and ROLL Flash~\cite{roll_flash}, grants users full autonomy in selecting $\eta$.
-They enforce strict staleness control through global safeguards.
-Specifically, they limit the total amount of in-flight data (i.e., trajectories that are either being generated or have been generated but not yet consumed) to $(\eta+1)\times\textit{batch\_size}$.
-Once this limit is reached, further rollout generation is halted.
+They enforce strict staleness control via simple admission control.
+Specifically, they assume the model is globally updated (i.e., all rollout instances have the same model version), and maintain a counter of in-flight data (i.e., trajectories being generated or generated but not yet consumed).
+New trajectories are admitted only if the in-flight data does not exceed the capacity of $(\eta+1)\times\text{batch\_size}$.
+Otherwise, admission is paused until another batch\_size is consumed by training.

 (2) \textit{\textbf{One-Step staleness.}} The second category includes systems such as VeRL-Pipeline~\cite{verl_pipeline, verl_pipeline_doc}, AsyncFlow~\cite{asyncflow}, and RhymeRL~\cite{rhy_rl}.
 These systems do not support user-defined \textit{staleness bounds} and only permit one-step asynchrony (i.e., $\eta=1$).
 During training, they strictly use a model that is at most one version behind to generate exactly one batch, ensuring that staleness never exceeds one step.